DEV: Morse Code Keyer and Sidetone

 Usage

-The default keys of L-Ctrl and R-Ctrl are those used by the VBand interface, so just plug your key in, choose the Key Type, and you're all set.
+The default keys of L-Ctrl and R-Ctrl are those used by the VBand interface, so just plug your Morse key in, choose the Key Type, and you're all set.
+The Vail adaptor can also send the same key-presses.
+You may want to enable the “Debounce” setting when interfacing with a real key.

 To use the mouse, hold down the left button and move the mouse from side to side (or slide your finger on a touch-screen).
 One side sends dits and the other side dahs.
 Alternatively, you can keep the mouse in one position and use both the left and right buttons.
 This second mode is suitable for when you have a Morse key connected to your computer's mouse interface.